Jawaharlal Nehru Memorial Botanical Garden

-The Jawaharlal Nehru Botanical Garden is a botanical garden in Srinagar, Jammu and Kashmir, India, which was established in 1987.
-It was created in memory of India's first prime minister.
+The Jawaharlal Nehru Botanical Garden is a botanical garden in Srinagar, Jammu and Kashmir, India, which was set up in 1969 and fully established in 1987.
+It was created in memory of India's first Prime Minister.
 It contains many types of plants and vegetation.
-This garden has a collection of about 150,00 ornamental plants and a huge collection of oak varieties.
+This garden has a collection of about 150,000 ornamental plants and a huge collection of oak varieties.
+The lake spreads over 17 hectares.

-This garden is located on the side of a mountain and near to Chashma Shahi, Roop Bhavani Temple, etc. Many people from various areas of world visit this place.
+This garden is located on the side of a mountain and near to Chashma Shahi and Roop Bhavani Temple.
+Many people from various areas of world visit this place.
 It has four main divisions: the Plant Introduction Centre, the Research Section, the Recreational Garden and the Botanical Garden.